-After admission and during the course of the PN program:
+After admission and during the RN program

-- 1. Students must notify their instructor(s) if they are taking any medications or other substances which may have an effect upon their clinical/lab performance - 2.
-Anyone under the influence of drugs or test positive for drugs (including medical marijuana), alcohol, or are otherwise impaired, will not be allowed to participate in clinical/lab activity.
-This is an unexcused absence and must be made up. - a.
+1. Students must notify their instructor(s) if they are taking any medications or other substances which may influence their clinical/lab performance.

+2. Anyone under the influence of drugs or who tests positive for drugs (including marijuana), alcohol, or are otherwise impaired, will not be allowed to participate in clinical/lab activity.

+a.
 Such individuals risk dismissal.
-Refer to the Lane catalogue for further information. - b.
-Students have a legal and ethical responsibility to report persons who are suspected substance abusers. - c.
-Anyone suspected of attending any courses in the program while under the influence of drugs or alcohol will be excused from class/clinical and subject to dismissal from the program.
+Refer to the Lane catalog for further information.

+b.
+Students have a legal and ethical responsibility to report persons who are suspected substance abusers.

+c.
+Anyone suspected of attending any courses in the RN program while under the influence of drugs or alcohol will be excused from class/clinical and subject to dismissal from the program.